ducle21/Food-Order-App/README.md

 # FoodOrder
-Food Order Android App using Firebase
+Food Order Android App using Firebase.
+Data dataduc.json => add firebase

 This is a food order app built in android(native).
 Firebase is used for storing data.